cartercompbio/PSTP_bootcamp_2026/Modules/Day_1/Day1_Part1_Using_HPC.md

 - Execute the script: `bash Anaconda3-2025.12-2-Linux-x86_64.sh`
 - Follow the on-screen prompts to install anaconda into an "anaconda3" folder in your local directory.
 - Do you want to automatically initialize > yes
+- Type `source ~/.bashrc`
-- type "conda" to verify installation
+- Type "conda" to verify installation

 ### Step 4: Creating an Anaconda Environment
 - **Command:** `conda create -n python_3_11 python=3.11`